isu-meta/Metadata-Training/metadataTraining_session11/README.md

 Instructions
 ------------

 Create metadata for the three materials linked below, using the [metadata template](universityPhotographsTemplate.xslx).
-The supplemental resources will give you guidelines in creating metadata, as well as supply additional information that might be useful.
+The supplemental resources will give you guidelines on creating metadata, as well as supply additional information that might be useful.

 Materials To Catalog
 --------------------